p3palazzo/comparative-histories/citations.md

 Mediterranean cultures, while discussions on the architecture of China or India are much more cursory" (Pyla 1999:220)

-".
-His notion of interaction as a structure of historical organization, does not allow Kostof to accommodate the history of India or China, except when he discusses the "Silk Road," which establishes a direct interaction between these countries and the West.
+"His notion of interaction as a structure of historical organization, does not allow Kostof to accommodate the history of India or China, except when he discusses the "Silk Road," which establishes a direct interaction between these countries and the West.
 It is fair to ask,